Rossmm1990/SpaceX_Data_Science_Proj/README.md

 ## **Usage**

-1. run api_data.py and web_scraping.py to gather up to date real time SpaceX launch data
+1. Run api_data.py and web_scraping.py (located in scripts/pull_data/) to collect up-to-date SpaceX launch data and save it as .csv files.
-2. run create_database to create database and upload .csv files
+2. Run create_database.py (in scripts/manage_database/) to create a PostgreSQL database and upload the raw .csv files.
-3. run clean_database to clean up database and create views to query
+3. Run clean_database.py to clean and normalize the database tables, and create SQL views for easier querying.
-4. can go into notebooks/EDA and play around in eda_pandas.ipynb and eda_sql.ipynb to do data wrangling and EDA
+4. Open eda_pandas.ipynb and eda_sql.ipynb in the notebooks/EDA/ folder to perform exploratory data analysis (EDA) using both pandas and SQL.
-5. run the entire eda_pandas.ipynb to upload a clean csv file to test and train model on
+5. run the entire eda_pandas.ipynb to upload a clean csv file for testing and training the model.
-6. can go to notebooks/model_training to file model_training1 to play around with different ML models
+6. Navigate to the notebooks/model_training/ folder and open model_training1.ipynb to experiment with different machine learning models.
-7. run decision_tree.py in the models folder to create and see metrics on final ML algorithm
+7. Run decision_tree.py in the models/ folder to train the final Decision Tree model and view evaluation metrics.

+## **License**

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## **Author**

+Project Title was created by **[Ross Morgan](https://github.com/rossmmorgan)**.